mehmehmehlol/mehmehmehlol/README.md

 #### My name is Megan.
 Welcome to... #MeganLand!

 I am a full-stack web developer.
 I recently graduated from UC Berkeley in sociology and decided to make a bigger leap to learn programming.
-I spend a lot of time brainstorming ideas and always try to come up a way to create something.
+I spend a lot of time brainstorming ideas and always try to create something.
+When I learn something and understand, I would write a blog about it to keep my memory fresh.

 I am one of those people that would spend 2 days just working on the CSS of that one freaking button!!!
 But it's okay, I like it regardless.
 I prefer minimalist and simplicity with my website design, however, I would love to work with someone who has a more creative side than me and tell me what I have to improve!